Isbrueckerichthys alipionis

-Isbrueckerichthys alipionis is a species of armored catfish endemic to Brazil where it occurs in the Ribeira de Iguape River basin.
-This species grows to a length of 8.15 cm SL.

-The fish's name was derived from Brazilian ichthyologist-herpetologist Alipio de Miranda Ribeiro (1874-1939).
+Isbrueckerichthys alipionis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish is endemic to Brazil where it is known only from the basin of the Ribeira de Iguape River, in the states of São Paulo and Paraná.
+This species reaches a standard length of 8.2 cm.
+The specific name honors the Brazilian ichthyologist and herpetologist Alipio de Miranda Ribeiro.